You will not find much when you first look at a stand-up paddleboard. It is a slightly curved board-like construction with fins placed on the bottom.

 This’s the material used in all surfing boards or diving wetsuits.
 Made using petroleum, this polymer comprises thousands of bubbles, which offer heat for the paddling practice through cold weather.

 Another benefit of its structure is that it allows you to float effortlessly, mainly if it’s a steamer suit (long pants and sleeves).

 PSI stands for “Pound-Force/sq. in.”.
 This is used for measuring the pressure while inflating a stand-up paddleboard.
 Paddleboards are usually inflated to between 15 PSI to 19 PSI, equal to over 1 bar of pressure.

 It is where the tide starts to break.
 This’s the starting point of surfing or paddling.

-Paddleboarding comprises exploring long distances on the water while lying on the giant surfboard and propelling with arms.
+Paddleboarding comprises exploring long distances on the water while lying on a giant surfboard and propelling with arms.

 One can also perform in such sports by kneeling instead of standing up.
 These boards are slimmer to make it relaxed to move the arms.
-Prepared with handles, the paddleboard can turn into a rescue board for coastal rescues.
+The paddleboard is prepared with handles and can turn into a rescue board for coastal rescues.

 SUPs have a curve at their front side.
 This’s what is called the “rocker.”
 The more curved the rocker is, the more the board will be easier to handle.